oggy/ritual/README.markdown

 Both are relative to the Rakefile's directory, and should omit the shared library extension.

+### JRuby extensions

+JRuby doesn't support extensions in the traditional sense (using `mkmf`).
+Instead, you typically build a `.jar` which is packaged into the gem.

+To build a JRuby extension, pass `:type => :jruby` to `extension`.
+JRuby extensions can be named or unnamed, as above.
+All `.java` files are fed to `javac` simultanously to build the `.jar`, which is bundled into the gem by `gem:build`.

 ## Note on Patches/Pull Requests

  * Bug reports: http://github.com/oggy/ritual/issues